dmccuskey/DMC-Corona-Library/README.md

 * `dmc_corona_boot.lua`
 * `dmc_corona.cfg`

+With this setup, modules should be imported like so:

+`local module = require 'dmc_corona.module'

-The library gives a lot of flexibility where it is stored in your project.
-For more information regarding installation, read more online on how to [install the library](http://docs.davidmccuskey.com/display/docs/Install+the+DMC+Corona+Library).
+The library has been designed to give a lot of flexibility where it is stored in your project.
+For more information regarding installation, visit how to [install the library](http://docs.davidmccuskey.com/display/docs/Install+the+DMC+Corona+Library).